 GstRTPRetransmissionRequest from the downstream

-gstrtpsession element, it loopkup the requested seqnum in its stored
+gstrtpsession element, it looks up the requested seqnum in its stored

 packets.
-If the packet is present in its history, it will create a RTX
+If the packet is present in its history, it will create an RTX

 packet according to RFC 4588.
 Then this rtx packet is pushed to its src